 Why are doulas becoming so popular in Australia?

-Why are doulas becoming so popular in Australia?
-I believe that this could be because maternity care has changed and become more medicalised hospital maternity care.
+Why are doulas becoming increasingly popular in Australia?
+One reason could be the shift in maternity care, which has become more medicalised within hospital settings.

 Women are choosing doulas because they want more.